ymcueva/java-on-aks/README.md

 # End-to-end experience - Java on AKS

-This guide walks you through how to deploy and manage Java apps on Azure Kubernetes Service.
+This guide walks you through how to deploy and manage Java apps on the Azure Kubernetes Service.

 <!--

 ## Editor's checklist
-- What will you experience
+- What will you experience (DONE)
 - What you will need
 - Start here
 - Build Piggymetrics - Spring Cloud micro service apps